What They Do: Flight attendants provide routine services and respond to emergencies to ensure the safety and comfort of airline passengers.

 |Nonscheduled air transportation||2%|

-Flight attendants work primarily in the cabin of passenger aircraft.
-Dealing directly with passengers and standing for long periods can be stressful and tiring.
-Occasionally, flights encounter air turbulence, which can make providing service more difficult and causes anxiety in some passengers.
-Handling emergencies and unruly customers also can be difficult and cause stress.
+Flight attendants work primarily in the cabins of passenger aircraft.
+Dealing directly with passengers and standing for long periods may be stressful and tiring.
+Occasionally, flights encounter air turbulence, which may make providing service more difficult and cause anxiety in some passengers.
+Handling emergencies and unruly customers also may be difficult and stressful.

-Flight attendants spend many nights away from home and often sleep in hotels or apartments shared by a group of flight attendants.
+Flight attendants may spend many nights away from home.
+Employers typically provide meal allowances and may arrange sleeping accommodations, such as in hotels or apartments shared by a group of flight attendants.

-Flight attendants must follow safety procedures to avoid injuries.
-For example, they must ensure that overhead compartments are closed, especially during turbulence, so that carry-on items don't fall and present a risk to all in the cabin.
-Attendants also ensure that carts are properly stowed and latched during aircraft emergencies to avoid injuries to passengers and themselves.
+Flight attendants have one of the highest rates of injuries and illnesses of all occupations.
+Common injuries include sprains, strains, and bruises.
+To avoid injury, these workers must follow safety procedures.
+For example, they must ensure that overhead compartments are closed, especially during turbulence, so that carry-on items don’t fall and present a risk to everyone in the cabin.
+Attendants also ensure that carts are properly stowed and latched during emergencies to prevent injuries to passengers and themselves.

-Flight attendants usually have variable schedules.
+Flight attendants may have variable schedules, and part-time work is common.
 They often work nights, weekends, and holidays because airlines operate every day and have overnight flights.
+They may spend several nights per week or per month away from home.
 In most cases, a contract between the airline and the flight attendant union determines the total daily and monthly workable hours.
-A typical on-duty shift is about 12 to 14 hours per day.
-However, duty time can be increased for international flights.
-The Federal Aviation Administration (FAA) requires that flight attendants receive at least 9 consecutive hours of rest following any duty period before starting their next duty period.

 Get the education you need: Find schools for Flight Attendants near you!

 Flight attendants receive training from their employer and must be certified by the Federal Aviation Administration (FAA).
 Flight attendants need a high school diploma or the equivalent and work experience in customer service.